LeonisX/space-trader/README.md

 ## Feature requests

+* QuestSystem: hidden phases (hidden from Monster.com, isHidden, default = false)
+* EasterEgg quest: Og: The story of an experienced trader about how he started.
+Tip (10 containers).
+Hidden phase
+* EasterEgg quest: Manually attach to Og
 * Show in Cargo planet names (target)
 * On sell, plunder, jettison - show goods with bold
 * Sell - add goods to planet